Shahla Ata: Family and career

 and served on the Jirga's commission for counter-narcotics and its monitoring commission.

 Shahla Ata and Frozan Fana were the only two women candidates in the 2009 Afghan presidential election.

 Ballot results placed her in the fourteenth place in a field of thirty-two with 11412 votes.

-During the presidential campaign she has said that if elected, she will carry the policies of President Mohammed Daoud Khan in the 1970s.
+During the presidential campaign she has said that if elected, she will continue the policies of President Mohammed Daoud Khan in the 1970s.

 Death

 On March 12, 2015, Ata's lifeless body was discovered in her house and an investigation has been opened by Kabul Police Department's Criminal branch.